observIQ/stanza/README.md

 ## Community

 Stanza is an open source project.
-If you'd like to contribute, check out our First, take a look at our [contribution guidelines](./CONTRIBUTING.md) and [developer guide](./docs/development.md).
+If you'd like to contribute, take a look at our [contribution guidelines](./CONTRIBUTING.md) and [developer guide](./docs/development.md).
 We look forward to building with you.

 ## Roadmap